 As far as Peace Corps prep goes:

 I’ve gotten fingerprinted and have some legal paperwork to send in.
 It’s on my to-do list for tomorrow.
-(For real this time.
-It’s been on my to-do list for at least two weeks).
+(For real though this time.
+It’s been on my to-do list for at least two weeks, but it’s happening tomorrow.)

 I have a list of things to ask my doctor, once I figure out my health care.
 Again.
-And a handful of vaccinations I need to get.
-And dental exams I need.
+And a handful of vaccinations I need.
+And a dental exam.

 And then a long list of financial things to figure out.